 - Make your Sortable account manager aware you want to implement managed refresh ads to your site(s).

-- Managed refresh is activated remotely for publishers starting at 5%-10% of traffic for a minimum of one week—no code or any other changes are required by publishers.
+- Managed refresh is remotely for publishers starting at 5%-10% of traffic for a minimum of one week.
+No code or any other changes are required by publishers.

 - Sortable tracks changes in fill, CPM, page views per session, and revenue on each side of the test.

-- Once testing is completed, the publisher decides if they’d like to make push to 100% traffic or disable managed refresh.
+- Lastly, once testing is completed, the publisher decides if they’d like to make push to 100% traffic or disable managed refresh.

-Sortable testing has seen managed refresh increase revenue anywhere from 5% to 40%, by increasing the number of viewable impressions.
+Overall, Sortable’s testing has seen managed refresh increase revenue anywhere from 5% to 40%.
+Just by increasing the number of viewable impressions.
 Why not give it a go yourself?
-If you’re interested in activating managed refresh, get in contact with your account manager or email firstname.lastname@example.org.
+Interested in activating managed refresh?
+Get in contact with your account manager or email firstname.lastname@example.org.

-If you aren’t a Sortable customer, but want to learn how Sortable’s solution stacks up against the competition, can earn you more, and has the best analytics platform in the industry, request a demo today and start on your path to earning more.
+Not a Sortable customer just yet?
+Learn how Sortable’s solution stacks up against the competition, earns you more revenue, and has the best analytics platform in the industry.
+Request a demo today and start on your path to earning more.